-Arc browser is winding down: what to switch to and what we lose
+Arc browser is winding down — what to switch to, what we lose, and what r/ArcBrowser is doing

 The Browser Company signalled in mid-2025 that Arc is moving to maintenance mode.
-The team’s focus has shifted to Dia, their new AI-first browser.
-Arc isn’t dead, but the active development that defined it through 2022–2024 has clearly slowed.
+The team”s focus shifted to Dia, their AI-first browser.
+Arc isn”t dead, but the active development that defined it through 2022-2024 has clearly slowed.

-This piece is from using Arc as a primary browser for over a year and processing the news.
+This piece is from using Arc as primary browser for over a year and processing the news + the community response through July 2025.

 What actually happened